 Over the past several decades, Arab-Palestinian villages, which have existed for centuries relatively unchanged in Israel and in the West Bank, have undergone a process of transformation into modern, hybridized urban villages (Barur, 1994; Khamaisi, 2013; Alfasi, 2014).

-Nevertheless, the change has not been uniform, and in more peripheral areas, such as the villages of the West Bank.
+Nevertheless, the change has not been uniform, especially in the peripheral areas, such as the villages of the West Bank.
 The main cause is the socio-cultural structure of the kinship group, characteristic of Palestinian and Middle Eastern society, which maintains blood ties, residence and membership of an extend family (Khamaisi, 2013).

 Processes of urbanization and industrialization have encouraged nuclear families to find independent sources of income, in many instances outside of their villages, and separately from the extended kinship group.
 These economic changes, which were accompanied by an increase in the level of education of many young adults, weakened the financial strength of the kinship group, promoted the economic independence of the nuclear family, and contributed to the weakening of kinship identity (Haj-Yahia, 2019).